The EOSC Early Adopter Programme is now OPEN.

 - Management of conflicts of interests: reviewers will state any conflict of interest with the proposals assigned for their review.
 Conflicts of interest can be personal, professional, institutional or intellectual.

-- Appropriate communication channels: the outcome of the selection process will be promptly and adequately notified.
+- The outcome of the selection process will be promptly and adequately notified.

 - How to apply?